primiano/perfetto-docs/docs/data-sources/memory-counters.md

 ### rss_stat

-Recent version of the Linux kernel allow to report ftrace events when the Resident Set Size (RSS) mm counters change.
+Recent versions of the Linux kernel allow to report ftrace events when the Resident Set Size (RSS) mm counters change.
 This is the same counter available in `/proc/pid/status` as `VmRSS`.
 The main advantage of this event is that by being an event-driven push event it allows to detect very short memory usage